Stan Lee: Beyond Marvel

+In 1976, Stan Lee was one of the cartoonists who illustrated the Costello's wall.
+He drew Spider-Man.

 Lee stepped away from regular duties at Marvel in the 1990s, though he continued to receive an annual salary of $1 million as chairman emeritus.
-In 1998 he and Peter Paul began a new Internet-based superhero creation, production, and marketing studio, Stan Lee Media.
+In 1998, he and Peter Paul began a new Internet-based superhero creation, production, and marketing studio, Stan Lee Media.
 It grew to 165 people and went public through a reverse merger structured by investment banker Stan Medley in 1999, but, near the end of 2000, investigators discovered illegal stock manipulation by Paul and corporate officer Stephan Gordon.
 Stan Lee Media filed for Chapter 11 bankruptcy protection in February 2001.
 Paul was extradited to the U.S. from Brazil and pleaded guilty to violating SEC Rule 10b-5 in connection with trading his stock in Stan Lee Media.
 Lee was never implicated in the scheme.

-Following the success of Fox Studio's 2000 X-Men film and Sony's then-current Spider-Man film, Lee sued Marvel in 2002, claiming that the company was failing to pay his share of the profits from movies featuring the characters he had co-created.
+Following the success of 20th Century Fox's 2000 X-Men film and Sony's then-current Spider-Man film, Lee sued Marvel in 2002, claiming that the company was failing to pay his share of the profits from movies featuring the characters he had co-created.
 Because he had done so as an employee, Lee did not own them, but in the 1990s, after decades of making little money licensing them for television and film, Marvel had promised him 10% of any future profits.
 Lee and the company settled in 2005 for an undisclosed seven-figure amount.

 In 2001, Lee, Gill Champion, and Arthur Lieberman formed POW!
 (Purveyors of Wonder) Entertainment to develop film, television, and video game properties.
 Lee created the risqué animated superhero series Stripperella for Spike TV.
 That same year, DC Comics released its first work written by Lee, the Just Imagine... series, in which Lee reimagined the DC superheroes Superman, Batman, Wonder Woman, Green Lantern, and the Flash.

 In 2004, POW!
 Entertainment went public through a reverse merger again structured by investment banker Stan Medley.
 Also that year, Lee announced a superhero program that would feature former Beatle Ringo Starr as the lead character.
 Additionally, in August of that year, Lee announced the launch of Stan Lee's Sunday Comics, a short-lived subscription service hosted by Komikwerks.com.
 From July 2006 until September 2007 Lee hosted, co-created, executive-produced, and judged the reality television game show competition Who Wants to Be a Superhero? on the Sci-Fi Channel.